Teaching

 Sound, timely and well-designed economic policy decision-making must go hand-in-hand with high quality training, knowledge sharing and life-long learning.
 My contributions are listed below.

-Joint Vienna Institute, April 2022 (invited): Quantitative Analyses: A Dynamic General Equilibrium Model for Demographics and Pension Policies.
+April 2022: Quantitative Analyses: A Dynamic General Equilibrium Model for Demographics and Pension Policies.

 Evaluation: 4.7 out of 5 (5 being the maximum); highest rating among 15 sessions / speakers.